Fire Bringer: Plot

 Meanwhile, one of Drail's servants, Sgorr, tricks and murders Drail and militarizes the herd; first by making the stags sharpen their antlers, and then training the young bucks and having them gore each other in the forehead to make permanent scars.
 Sgorr slowly expands his territory over many herds, intending to make himself lord over all deer.
 He finds the herd where Bracken and the other mothers and fawns have hidden, and the herd's new leader gives them up to him.

-After his leg heals, Rannoch struggles growing up without a herd.
+After recovering from his injury, Rannoch struggles growing up without a herd.
 He stays close to the human dwelling and slowly begins to lose his ability to speak to other animals.
 One day, a friendly mole tells him his time around the humans is changing him, which inspires Rannoch to leave.
 He returns to his herd, intending to learn more about the prophecy.

 When he finds his friends again, they embark on a journey to the mountains to find the mythical herd of the deer god, Herne.
 Herne's herd is not the utopia the deer believed it would be, and after Rannoch leaves it, he and his friends form their own herd to shelter others from Sgorr.
 However, Rannoch and his new herd disagree about whether they should fight back.
 Rannoch, torn between taking action and keeping the peace, tries to dissuade them, but his friends leave him to join the fight.